Skip to main content

 catch (err) { /* TODO: handle */ }

 What to do instead.
 Delete the try and let it throw, or handle the error.
-The TODO has never been handled.
-It never will be.
+A TODO in a catch block is not error handling.

 10